schoeberl/librelane/docs/source/contributors/classes.md

 starting with `_` as private.
 ```

-Protected methods are part of the OpenLane API and they are guaranteed to be
+Protected methods are part of the LibreLane API and they are guaranteed to be
 functional within the same major version.

 ### Internal

 Internal properties and methods are prefixed by `_` (one underscore.)
 They may
-only be used inside the OpenLane codebase proper and not plugins or the like,
+only be used inside the LibreLane codebase proper and not plugins or the like,
 even those that inherit from the same classes.

-Internal properties and methods are **not** part of the OpenLane API and
+Internal properties and methods are **not** part of the LibreLane API and
 may break at any time without a major version increment.

 ### Private